roman-milk/roman-milk.github.io/rob-harry-suellen-and-mellissa.md

  I didn't say anything; just gave a sort of half-assed smile that said I didn't believe her.
 Again, as I had the previous day, I kept her in the corner of my eye and she always seemed to be watching me.
 I had no idea what she was up to, but she was up to something.
 She was interested in me for some reason and further proof of that, at least to me, was the fact that not only did she move from her regular afternoons to the mornings, but she also went from her three times a week on Monday, Wednesday and Friday to all five days.

  Four days after starting to work out in the mornings Mellissa asked me to spot for her while she did some work in the free weight area.
-It was the first time she had spoken to me since my seeing her at the gym door on the second day, I said I would and as she was working out she said: Report_Story #3
+It was the first time she had spoken to me since my seeing her at the gym door on the second day, I said I would and as she was working out she said: